r0bert-t/personal-voice-rag/README.md

 ```
 ## Privacy considerations

 When using a speech to interact with AI agent, some requests are sent to ElevenLabs platform.
-ElevenLabs offers Zero Retention Mode when most data in requests and responses are immediately deleted once the request is completed although it is limited only to enterprise customers.
+ElevenLabs offers Zero Retention Mode that can be enabled for STT and TTS APIs, when most data in requests and responses are immediately deleted once the request is completed, however it is limited only to enterprise customers.
-When communication privacy is critical is recommended to use a text interface to interact with AI and allow route traffic through local-hosted and private LLM endpoints.
+When we want to ensure a full communication privacy it is recommended to use a text interface to interact with AI and keep all queries processing in the local-hosted RAG and private LLM endpoints.

 ## Cost
 | Service       | Cost |